|Support||Help Desk, Chat, Videos, Phone & Knowledge Base|

 Independence & Ownership

 HostPapa is a privately-owned independent hosting company.
-That’s a rarity in a world where a handful of corporations own nearly all hosting brands.
+That’s a rarity in a world where a handful of large corporations own nearly all hosting brands.

 Being private & independent is not necessarily a good thing, and being owned by a large corporation is not necessarily a bad thing.